puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/glossary/mixed-version-proxy.md

 When a cluster has multiple API servers running different versions of Kubernetes, this feature enables resource requests to be served by the correct API server.

-MVP is disabled by default and can be activated by enabling the [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) named `UnknownVersionInteroperabilityProxy` when the {{< glossary_tooltip text="API Server" term_id="kube-apiserver" >}} is started.
+MVP is turned off by default and can be activated by enabling the [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) named `UnknownVersionInteroperabilityProxy` when the {{< glossary_tooltip text="API Server" term_id="kube-apiserver" >}} is started.